-- Implementing changes in the conduct of business, including routine partnering activities, with Balfour Beatty Infrastructure, Inc. (BBII), the Electrification design-build contractor and its sub-contractors and suppliers. - Continuing minor re-alignments and changes within the PCEP organization. - Completion of the FTA Recovery Plan and a similar Remediation Plan for the California High Speed Rail Authority (CHSRA).
-The JPB plans to submit a final version of its Recovery Plan to the FTA review on July 15, 2022. - The PMOC completed its review of the Recovery Plan that was submitted on April 1, 2022 and provided comments to the JPB. - The PMOC initiated a second Buy America review related to materials used by the JPB and its contractors for the infrastructure elements of the PCEP.
-The JPB has provided additional documentation which has been reviewed by the PMOC and comments will be forthcoming. - The PMOC will continue to closely monitor the PCEP's schedule, scheduling resources, and schedule management practices, including changes in the performance of BBII and its sub-contractors subsequent to the global settlement. - The PMOC recently received a large volume of additional documents that support the JPB's global settlement with BBII and is beginning its review of these documents.
-The results of this effort will inform the PMOC's opinion on the reliability of the cost and schedule proposals contained in the JPB's Recovery Plan. - The PMOC expects to resume its preparation of a modified Readiness for Service Review focused on the initial electrification of Segment 4 and the start of testing and commissioning of the first EMU trainset.
+- Implementing changes in the conduct of business, including routine partnering activities, with Balfour Beatty Infrastructure, Inc. (BBII), the Electrification design-build contractor and its sub-contractors and suppliers. - Continuing changes within the PCEP organization. - Completion of the FTA Recovery Plan and a similar Remediation Plan for the California High Speed Rail Authority (CHSRA).
+The JPB now plans to submit a final version of its Recovery Plan to the FTA in August 2022. - The PMOC initiated a second Buy America review related to materials used by the JPB and its contractors for the infrastructure elements of the PCEP.
+The JPB has provided additional documentation which has been reviewed by the PMOC.
+The PMOC has provided its comments to the JPB and awaits the JPB's response. - The PMOC will continue to closely monitor the PCEP's schedule, scheduling resources, and schedule management practices, including the current performance of BBII and its subcontractors. - The PMOC received a large volume of additional documents that support the JPB's global settlement with BBII and is continuing its review of these documents.
+The results of this effort will inform the PMOC's opinion on the reliability of the cost and schedule proposals contained in the JPB's Recovery Plan. - The PMOC is resuming its preparation of a modified Readiness for Service Review focused on the initial electrification of Segment 4 and the start of testing and commissioning of the first EMU trainset.
 This review is being performed under a Programmatic Task Order.

 The timing of this review has continued to slip as the schedule for completion of Interim Milestone 1 is delayed due to the lack of complete documentation and the availability of electric power.
-The JPB is now forecasting running the first electrified train in November 2022.
-The JPB is currently considering a BBII proposal to redefine the geographic limits of Interim Milestone 1 to include all of Segment 3.
+The JPB is now forecasting completion of Segment 4 integrated testing and ready for EMU live runs in November 2022.
+The JPB continues to evaluate the proposed redefinition of the geographic limits of Interim Milestone 1 to include all of Segment 3.
 This change would result in a delay to the completion of the Milestone, but is not expected to impact the timing of the initiation of electrified testing of the EMUs.